 The Sapling has seen recent discussion about the growing genre of creative non-fiction, how it differs from traditional non-fiction and how to categorise it, and what an alternative, more interesting or captivating name for non-fiction might be.
 These books all serve to continue that discussion, and it’s great to see such high quality non-fiction being produced for the New Zealand children’s book market.

 Philippa Werry is a children’s writer who began her career writing for the School Journal.
-Since then, her non-fiction, stories, plays and poems have been widely published and several of her titles (including Enemy at the Gate and Anzac Day: the New Zealand Story) have been shortlisted for book awards or named as Storylines Notable Books.
-Philippa lives in Wellington; she is an online writing tutor, maintains several blogs and visits schools around the country as part of the Writers in Schools programme.
+Since then, her non-fiction, stories, plays and poems have been widely published and several of her titles (including The Telegram, Enemy at the Gate and Anzac Day: the New Zealand Story) have been shortlisted for book awards or named as Storylines Notable Books.